proofit404/stories/docs/why.rst

 ``stories`` force you to write structured, understandable code with right separation of concerns and responsibilities.

-Lets consider common troubles you meat in development.
+Let's consider common troubles you meat in development.

 Micro framework
 ===============

-Micro frameworks doesn't offer too much structure to your project.
+Micro frameworks don't offer too much structure to your project.
 The main goal is flexibility.
-And you're mostly on your own when it comes to organize your code.
+And you're mostly on your own when it comes to organizing your code.

 Most of the times you will end up with two problems: